 Raywick is a tiny city located in the state of Kentucky.
 With a population of 155 people and just one neighborhood, Raywick is the 398th largest community in Kentucky.

-Raywick is a blue-collar town, with 56.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Raywick is generally considered to be a blue-collar town.
+56.63% of the Raywick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Raywick is a city of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Raywick who work in office and administrative support (15.66%), management occupations (9.64%), and food service (7.23%).

 The overall crime rate in Raywick is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.